 “I was [looking at the trophy], until 2008, [there are] so many names there, like Djokovic, Federer, everyone, [Pete] Sampras,” said Davydenko, who was contesting his fifth straight year-end championship.
 “In 2009, [it says] Davydenko forever on this trophy.
 I think it’s amazing.
 [In the] history of the [Finals], for my name to be something is amazing for me.”

 Davidenko had a great run and deserved to win, but del Potro was running on empty, and the kick from the young horse from the pampas was not there.
-Therefore the saying applies; ‘Easy to Beat a Dead Horse!’
+Therefore, the saying applies; ‘Easy to Beat a Dead Horse!’

-Nevertheless, unlike Roger Federer ( Tennis – The Dark Side of Federer? ), del Potro showed great sportsmanship right at the end of the match by sincerely congratulating his opponent at the net and with his words to Davidenko in front of the crowd.
+Nevertheless, unlike Roger Federer ( Tennis – The Dark Side of Federer? ), del Potro showed great sportsmanship at the end of the match by sincerely congratulating his opponent at the net and with his words to Davidenko in front of the crowd.

 “This tournament has a great champion, like Nikolay,” said del Potro, a winner of three tour-level titles this season.
 “He worked hard to beat every player here this week.
 So maybe I have to improve a little bit on the little things.
 But he played much better than me, and that’s it.
 He played unbelievable tennis.
 He beat me in a good way.”